 Tubing vs Piping

-Though both the words tube and pipe are often used interchangeably, largely because both are hollow shaped, there are important distinctions between the two when determining welded vs. seamless tubing needs.
+Though both the words tube and pipe are often used interchangeably, largely because both are hollow-shaped, there are important distinctions between the two when determining welded vs. seamless tubing needs.
 Tubes are measured by the outside diameter (OD) and wall thickness.
-A pipe, on the other hand, is measure by its inside diameter (ID).
+A pipe, on the other hand, is measured by its inside diameter (ID).
 In terms of functionality, tubing is generally used in structural and aesthetic applications whereas piping is used for transporting fluids, liquids, and gases.